StephhyL/lotide/README.md

 * countLetters() - returns an object that is the result of counting letters in a sentence (no spaces)
 * letterPositions() - returns an object that contains keys (letters in sentence) and values (indexes in which they appear in sentence)
 * findKeyByValue() - returns the name of the key that contains the value that is the same as an inputted one
+* eqObject() - compares if two objects are the same assuming all values are arrays or primitive data (i.e. no values are objects)